Bill-Merickel/xv6/login_design.md

-# Design of Lab 4's Login System
+# Design of xv6 Login System

 ## Mechanisms for Securing